DannyBoyNYC/5-D3-bar-chart/readme.md

 We won't need to rewrite the majority of our code.
 The main difference is that we'll wrap most of the chart drawing into a new function called `drawHistogram()`.

 Which steps do we need to repeat for every chart?
-Let's look at our checklist again.
+Look at our checklist again:

 1. Access data
-1. Create dimensions
+2. Create dimensions
-1. Draw canvas
+3. Draw canvas
-1. Create scales
+4. Create scales
-1. Draw data
+5. Draw data
-1. Draw peripherals
+6. Draw peripherals
-1. Set up interactions
+7. Set up interactions

 All of the histograms will use the same dataset, so we can skip step 1.
 And every chart will be the same size, so we don't need to repeat step 2 either.
 However, we want each chart to have its own svg element, so we'll need to wrap everything after step 2 .